clartaq/cwiki/resources/private/md/Work_Notes.md

 ---

 This page is the on-going saga of working on the CWiki program.

+#### Thinking About Organization, 05 Jun 2020, 03:01:06 pm ####

+While working to improve editor responsiveness, in large part due to the size of these notes slowing things down, I got to wondering about the way these work notes are organized in the first place.

+They really don't represent a single line of reasoning or thought, they just happen to be a sort of chronological listing of what is going on in development.
+The chronology suggests an organization along a timeline, of course.
+Something like a daily journal.
+That way, individual topics could be broken out and linked together from smaller bits of information and thought.

+The thing that keeps me from doing that though is that this page is a little "special" in that it is part of the seed distribution of the program.
+This page is available right after you run the program for the first time.
+Creating this page from many smaller pages would cause ripples into how the program is built.

+Need to think about this for awhile.

 #### Editor Responsiveness on Large Pages, 01 Jun 2020, 09:51:17 am ####